Balance of power (international relations): History

-Internationalism, which was the dominant direction of European international relations prior to the Peace of Westphalia, gave way to the doctrine of the balance of power.
 While the balance of power was not explicitly mentioned in the Peace of Westphalia, it was referenced during the negotiations.
 Subsequent behavior by states reflected the balance of power.
 In the Treaty of Utrecht in 1713, the doctrine was explicitly referenced multiple times.

 It was not until the beginning of the 17th century, when Grotius and his successors developed the idea of international law, that the balance of power was formulated as a fundamental principle of diplomacy, although this formulation must have reflected existing practices.
 In accordance with this new discipline, the European states formed a sort of federal community, the fundamental condition of which was the preservation of a balance of power, i.e., such a disposition of things that no one state, or potentate, should be able absolutely to predominate and prescribe laws to the rest.
 And, since all were equally interested in this settlement, it was held to be the interest, the right, and the duty of every power to interfere, even by force of arms, when any of the conditions of this settlement were infringed upon, or assailed by, any other member of the community.

 This balance-of-power principle, once formulated, became an axiom of political science.
 Fénelon, in his Instructions, impressed the axiom upon the young French Dauphin.
 Frederick the Great, in his Anti-Machiavel, proclaimed the principle to the world.
 In 1806, Friedrich von Gentz re-stated it with admirable clarity, in Fragments on the Balance of Power.
 The principle formed the basis of the coalitions against Louis XIV and Napoleon, and the occasion (or excuse) for most of the European wars between the Peace of Westphalia (1648) and the Congress of Vienna (1814).
 It was especially championed by Great Britain, even up to World War I, as it sought to prevent a European land power from rivaling its naval supremacy.

 During the greater part of the 19th century, the series of national upheavals which remodeled the map of Europe obscured the balance of power.
 Yet, it underlaid all the efforts of diplomacy to tame the forces of nationalism let loose by the French Revolution.
 In the revolution's aftermath, with the restoration of comparative calm, the principle once more emerged as the operative motive for the various political alliances, of which the ostensible object was the preservation of peace.
 Regarding the era 1848–1914, English diplomatic historian A.J.P.
 Taylor argued: